 L2GX is an indie developer who wants to share worlds.
-I want to give people a refuge in happiness, and focus on flow.
+He wants to give people a refuge in happiness, and focuses on flow.

 To avoid confusion, not only is L2GX in real life Paul Van Rompaye, but that is also the name of the legal entity.
 Hence you can find L2GX on the Play store, but only Paul Van Rompaye on the App store.

 A relaxing diorama game for Android.
 Follow trains, cars and cranes around a busy fjord harbour.